ocapraro/grepper-readme-embeds/README.md

 ```

 ## URL Parameters
--  `name`: the name you wish to be displayed in the embed
+-  `name` - the name you wish to be displayed in the embed
-- `id`: your Grepper ID
+- `id` - your Grepper ID
-- `width`: the width of the embed (default: 969, min: 425)
+- `width` - the width of the embed (default: 969, min: 425)

 ## Demo